-The two following charts show the general relationship between the island’s languages and their cousins in other parts of the world.
-Click on the images to enlarge (best viewed on desktop).
+According to Ethnologue, published by US-based SIL International, over 20 living languages are found in Taiwan as of 2016.
+The two diagrams below show the general relationship between the island’s languages and their cousins in other parts of the world.
+Click on the images to see details.

 Linguists currently have no universally accepted method for distinguishing between “language” and “dialect.”
-In academic circles, “variety” (or “lect”) usually replaces the two poorly defined terms.
+In academic circles, “variety” usually replaces the two poorly defined terms.
 The most widely used criterion by scholars to meaningfully distinguish between languages and dialects is “mutual intelligibility.”

-I.e., if speakers of two varieties can easily communicate with each other, then the two varieties are more likely to be regarded as dialects.
-If speakers of two varieties are unable to easily understand each other, then their two respective varieties may be regarded as distinct (but may still be related) languages.
+So if speakers of two varieties can easily communicate with each other, then the two varieties are more likely to be regarded as dialects.
+If speakers of two varieties are unable to easily understand each other, then their two respective varieties may be regarded as distinct (but possibly still related) languages.

-But since most of Taiwan’s languages are not mutually intelligible, those within the same family tree may be more accurately described as related but distinct languages (similar to how French, Occitan, Spanish, Portuguese, Catalan, Italian, Sardinian, Sicilian and Romanian are all distinct languages that evolved out of Latin).
+But since most of Taiwan’s languages are not mutually intelligible, they are more accurately described as related but distinct languages (like how French, Spanish, Portuguese, Italian and Romanian are all distinct languages that evolved from Latin).

-Ultimately, language is a constantly evolving communications tool.
+Ultimately, language is a constantly evolving communication tool.
 Over time and distance, originally closely related accents, dialects and varieties can become increasingly dissimilar.
 Exactly at which point a dialect becomes a language (or vice versa) is impossible to tell, which means that an inflexible division between “language” and “dialect” does not accurately reflect reality.